IBM-Cloud/terraform-provider-ibm/website/docs/r/backup_recovery_manager_cancel_cluster_upgrades.html.markdown

 You can specify the following arguments for this resource.

-* `cluster_identifiers` - (Optional, Forces new resource, List) Specifies the list of cluster identifiers.
+* `cluster_identifiers` - (Required, Forces new resource, List) Specifies the list of cluster identifiers.
 The format is clusterId:clusterIncarnationId.
   * Constraints: The list items must match regular expression `/^([0-9]+:[0-9]+)$/`.

 ## Attribute Reference